29.07.24

 Puppy buyer’s guide – Where to get a new puppy

 Planning on getting a puppy?
-If you have already settled on a breed, the next big decision is where you should get your puppy from.
-There are a few options available and some are recommended more highly than others.
-This article aims to help guide you to make the best decision – for you and your future fur baby!
+If you have already settled on a breed, the next big decision is where to get your puppy from (and if you haven’t, be sure to use our Breed Selector tool to find your best match).

 A term that you often hear these days is ‘responsible dog ownership’.
 This usually relates to how you keep, care for and train your dog.
 But we think that being a responsible pet parent actually begins with deciding where to get your pet from.

-Considering that your dog will be a member of your family for the next decade (or even up to 16-17 years), you want to make sure that you are getting your puppy from a reliable source that you can trust.
+Considering that your dog will be a member of your family for the next decade (or even up to 16 or 17 years), you want to make sure that you are getting your puppy from a reliable source that you can trust.

 Broadly speaking, the most common options to find puppies for sale or adoption are: